code11/engine/docs/docs/quick-start-tutorial/updating-state-from-components.md

 ---

 Rendering our state in components is one piece of the puzzle, another piece is manipulating state from components.
-Let's make it possible to toggle the status of our `Todo`s.
+Changes below make it possible to toggle the status of `Todo`s.

 In `src/Todo.tsx`,